mizma/ani2xcurtk/README.md

 # ani2xcurtk

-THIS IS CURRENTLY A WORK IN PROGRESS.

-*Installation and usage will not currently work.*

 `.ani` to `Xcursor` conversion toolkit.
 This toolkit helps convert a typical Windows cursor themes using `.cur` or `.ani` files with specific file naming convention to map to a typical `Xcursor` theme and create